calvinszeto/Manfred/README.md

 * Add the instructional overlay (Harish)

 ### The Game Engine
-* Update Action#getActions to only return actions for the current level or down (Calvin)
 * Add the rest of the actions (Harish/Calvin)
 * Add special stuff for the end game (Calvin)